Denkam3/Certification_projects/README.md

 # Certification_projects
-This repository contains projects needed for certificate on FreeCodeCamp.
+This is my first certification project for FreeCodeCamp Responsive Web Design.
-Projects are made to pass the tests and can be edited in the future for more practice.
+The tests which were needed to pass were aimed at functionality rather than design.
-The tests that they had to pass were aimed on funcionality rather than design.
-Design will be slowly improved.
+Design can be edited in the future.
-Some may contain more code than necessary but it will serve as a reminder of my own progress.
+May contain code that is not necessary but it will just serve to monitor progress in the future.